 3:00 Small snack and/or milk

 5:00 Dinner, Solids

 *In the example above, continue providing milk at snack time until your child consumes enough solids to keep up with their activity level.

 9. How should I prepare food when starting solids with my child?

-For baby-led weaning, foods should be presented in long, thick pieces that a child can easily grab and bring towards their mouth.
+For baby-led weaning, foods should be presented in long, thick pieces that a child can easily grab and bring to their mouth.
 As your child’s manual dexterity improves and they become more comfortable with solids, around 9-12 months, you can start to present smaller squares that your child can pick up in a pincer grasp and place in their molars for chewing.